mbattad/7880943_A2_site_v1/README.md

 ### You haven't published your site with the `hugo` command
 The `gh-pages.yml` file looks for a directory named `public` in your source files to display on the GitHub Page.
 This directory is generated upon running the `hugo` command.
 Be sure to run this command, then `commit` and `push` the newly generated files to your website's repository.
 The GitHub Action we added will automatically update the `gh-pages` branch, which GitHub Pages will use to display your website.

-### You've set your deployment source to a GitHub Action instead of a branch
+### You've set your deployment source setting to a GitHub Action instead of a branch

-## Why should I host my resume online?
-Hosting your resume online can get you better exposure to employers.
-Employers can reference your resume at any time without having to request or download extra files.
-Furthermore, this resume format uses technological tools like Markdown, static site generators, and GitHub version control.
-This demonstrates curiosity and willingness to learn about various computer science concepts, which is attractive to employers!
+Although we use a GitHub Action during deployment, the deployment source setting must be set to "branch."
+The Action in `gh-pages` *creates* the branch that GitHub pages *deploys,* but doesn't perform the deployment itself.

 ## Can I publish my GitHub page and keep my repository private?
 Yes!
 The page will be publicly available regardless, but you can still host it while keeping the source repository private on GitHub.